 More information about CRO Permit Review

-Sometimes small projects (decks, fences, etc.) can be approved at our CRO Hotspot desk in City Hall, or at our offices at 1520 Market Street, Suite 2000.
+Sometimes small projects (decks, fences, etc.) can be approved at our CRO Hotspot desk in City Hall.
 Approved drawings are signed and returned to you to use when you apply for a permit.
 No further review by Cultural Resources is necessary.

 Large projects such as construction of a new building, may choose to apply for a Preliminary Review, by the CRO staff or by the Preservation Board.
 If started early enough in your project schedule, it can avoid last-minute delays.
 The staff can help in planning your project so that it will comply with the district standards.
 There is no charge for this review.
 Projects with Preliminary Approval receive expedited review when permit application is made.
 Our Preliminary Review Policy details the process further.

 To initiate this review, fill out a Preliminary Review Form and submit it with photographs and preliminary or schematic plans.
 The Preservation Board adopted a Preliminary Review Policy and Procedures in March 2014 that describes how this type of review will be used.
-You may also e-mail the form (please include photos and plans) to Deneen Funk, Preservation Board Secretary.
+You may also e-mail the form (please include photos and plans) to Bennett Anderson, Preservation Board Secretary.